Chocobozzz/PeerTube/support/doc/tools.md

 You need at least 512MB RAM to run the script.
 Scripts can be launched directly from a PeerTube server, or from a separate server, even a desktop PC.
+You need to follow all the following steps even if you are on a PeerTube server.

 ### Dependencies